 Adding water and vegetation reduces temperatures in cities.
 This cooling effect can be modelled at a range of scales through spatial urban heat analysis.

 Our method uses spatial urban heat modelling to determine the air temperature, land surface temperature and a measure of human thermal comfort.
-This enables us to quantify the benefit in urban areas when vegetation and water is incorporated into the landscape.
+This enables us to quantify the benefit in urban areas when vegetation and water is incorporated into the landscape and understand how they can build resilience to the future climate.